 When you login using Single Sign On, Flatter Files will request the appropriate authentication from Azure Active Directory.
 For this to work, you must add Flatter Files as an application that your directory is authorized to communicate with.

-- At the bottom of the page, click the “Add” option as shown below.
+- Click the “New Application” option as shown below.

-- At the top right, enter “Flatter Files” into the search box and click enter as shown below.
+- Under “Add from the gallery”, enter “Flatter Files” into the search box and click enter as shown below.